jonaolden/table-faker/docs/streaming-server.md

 ### "Missing parent row" Error

-**Cause**: Child table references FK before parent table generated rows.

-**Solution**:
-1. Ensure parent tables are listed first in YAML
+**Cause**: Previously, a child table could reference a foreign key before the parent table had populated its primary key cache.
+The server now bootstraps parent tables at startup to avoid this.
+If this error still occurs, it indicates a configuration or naming mismatch.

+**Solutions**:
+1. Verify parent tables exist and that the primary key column is marked with `is_primary_key` in the config.
+2. Ensure table names used in `foreign_key()` calls match the table_name exactly (case-sensitive).
-2. Set parent `row_count` > 0 for initial generation
+3. Set parent `row_count` > 0 so initial generated rows are available when starting the server.
-3. Check startup logs confirm parent cache loaded
+4. Inspect startup logs for messages:
+   - `Tables will start in dependency order` — shows resolved ordering
+   - `Generating initial batch to populate cache` — confirms bootstrap run for parent tables
+   - `Cache loaded, next row_id` — confirms existing data was loaded into cache

 ### High Memory Usage